Kilbourne Group Team

 Doug is chairman of the board and an investor of Atlassian, the leading provider of collaboration software for product teams.
+He serves on the board of Avalara, a leading cloud-based sales tax and compliance automation technology provider.
 He was a board member and investor of SuccessFactors, a cloud-based leader in business execution software, from October 2007 to February 2012.
 He served as chairman of SuccessFactor’s board from June 2010 to February 2012 when SAP acquired the company for $3.4 billion.
 Doug also serves on the board of Arthur Companies Inc., a diversified agribusinesses that is headquartered in his hometown of Arthur, N.D., and which was started by his grandfather 107 years ago.

 Doug has received honorary doctorate degrees from NDSU and the University of Mary.
 In 2012, he joined the advisory board of the Jeffrey S. Raikes School of Computer Science and Management at the University of Nebraska-Lincoln.
 The Raikes School is a specialized honors program that focuses on computer science and management.